sorz/nsupdate-web/README.md

 * Nginx (for rewriting URLs and HTTPS support)
 * `nsupdate` (possibly included in BIND)

-Note that this script only communicate with BIND via `nsupdate`, so you have to configure your BIND server allowing updating records with `nsupdate` tool.
+Note that this script only communicate with BIND via `nsupdate`, so you have to configure your BIND server allowing updating records with the `nsupdate` tool.

 ### Run as a service